JuBiotech/diginbio-car-paper/manuscript/main.md

 A separate calibration dataset was obtained by performing the assay procedure on reference samples with known 3-hydroxy benzaldehyde concentrations.
 Reference samples were prepared without biomass and with different amounts of acetic acid to exclude biomass absorbance, and investigate pH robustness of the method.

-A linear calibration model with scale and $\nu$ parameters of the Students-*t* distribution as constants was fitted to the 360&nbsp;nm measurements of product calibration samples.
+A linear calibration model with heteroscedastic, normally distributed observation noise was fitted to the 360&nbsp;nm measurements of product calibration samples.

 ![](figures/cm_product_A360.png)
 __Figure 8: Product calibration at 360 nm.__ In the observed range, the absorbances at 360&nbsp;nm (<span style="color:blue">•</span>) followed a linear trend in dependence on the 3-hydroxy benzaldehyde concentration.
-The model was built from a `calibr8.BasePolynomialModelN` model with `mu_degree=1` and `scale_degree=0`.
+The model was built from a `calibr8.BasePolynomialModelN` model with `mu_degree=1` and `scale_degree=1`.

 All calibration model parameters were estimated by maximum likelihood using SciPy optimizers.
 For code and reproducable Jupyter notebooks of this analysis we refer to the accompanying GitHub repository.